Meta Quest 3S vs. Quest 3: More similar than you'd expect

 (Image credit: Meta)

 Meta started out selling the Quest 3 in 128GB and 512GB versions, but it phased out the 128GB model and made 512GB the default.
-The Quest 3S will ship in 128GB and 256GB sizes, matching the Quest 2 before it went out of stock.
+Not only that, it lowered the price of the 512GB variant to $499.
+The Quest 3S ships in 128GB and 256GB sizes, matching the Quest 2 before it went out of stock.
 Most casual VR gamers will happily make do with 128GB of space; your average VR game takes up 5GB or less, though some of the major titles are 10GB or more.

 Both headsets use camera sensors to track your controllers or hands and map your surroundings so you don't hurt yourself, as well as a 4MP RGB camera for full-color passthrough.
 The only camera difference is that Meta gave the Quest 3 a physical depth sensor to determine how close or far away things are, while the Quest 3S uses software to detect it (as the Quest 2 did).